Analysis of Quantum Steering Measures: Steering Quantifiers

 It remains an open question whether it is possible to obtain analytically a closed formula to quantify steering considering the criteria based on the Tsallis entropic uncertainty relations, for all values of $q$.

-\subsection{Rotationally invariant steering measure}
+\subsection{Rotationally Invariant Steering Measure}

-The rotationally invariant steering criterion~\eqref{SRI} is invariant under rotations.
-Then, in this case, it is not necessary to perform an optimization over all measurements, being enough to fix Alice and Bob's measurements to the ones based on the Pauli operators.
-In this case, we arrive at the following measure for a system of two qubits
+The rotationally invariant steering criterion~\eqref{SRI} is invariant under rotations {for a large class of states~\cite{Wollmann2016}}.
+Then, in this case, it is not necessary to perform an optimization over all measurements, as fixing Alice and Bob's measurements to the ones based on the Pauli operators is sufficient.
+In this case, we arrive at the following measure for a system of two~qubits